|Rudolph Smith*||Keith Jeffries*||Logan Woods*|

 Bicycle patrol is a supplement of the foot patrol.

 The Armstrong Police uses motorized patrol to increase their response time.
-Motorized patrols consist of police cruisers as well as All-Terrain Vehicles.
-While the cruisers are limited to the roadways, the ATVs can maneuver between buildings, on sidewalks, and wooded areas on campus.
+Motorized patrols consist of police cruisers and trucks as well as All-Terrain Vehicles.
+While the cruisers and trucks are limited to the roadways, the ATVs can maneuver between buildings, on sidewalks, and wooded areas on campus.

 Motorist assistance is done by the University Police for stranded motorists at AASU.
 At least one duty officer is carrying a battery jumpstart box in his or her patrol car.
 During the daylight hours, the jumpstarts are done by the patrollers, but the officers provide this service free of charge twenty-four hours a day.
 Officers are not allowed to open locked vehicles but can provide phone numbers of area locksmiths.